THE UNSOLICITED JOBSEARCH

 of the companies normally go through these unsolicited applications when they are looking for a new employee

 of the companies do not receive any unsolicited applications

 You should not just look for job ads, but show drive and initiative by sending unsolicited applications.

 “Taking the ball yourself shows drive, commitment and initiativ.
 Companies like it if you spend time on just them; that you don’t just send a random application, but that you have showed an interest in them,” says Sanne Mattebjerg, IDA career counsellor.

 Below is six pieces of advice on how to approach the unsolicited application:

 1. Show that you can make a difference

-When you send an unsolicited application, you need to show – even more then in an advertised position – that you have competences and initiative that the company can use.
+When you send an unsolicited application, you need to show – even more than in an advertised position – that you have competences and initiative the company can use.
 You should also adress the application to a specific person to avoid becoming a cold inquiry from a stranger.
-You therefore need a name or a person to whom you can send the application.
+Therefore you need a name or a person to whom you can send the application.